Valga County: Sport

 Skiing and bodybuilding have been the most practiced sports in Valga County.
 Long-term sport traditions have given Estonians their first Olympic winner Alfred Neuland, who was awarded with gold medal in 1920 Summer Olympics in Antwerp.
 Neuland was born in Valga in 1895.
 In 1924 a silver medal from Paris was added to his collection.
 Bruno Junk, a racewalker, was born in Valga and he has won two Olympic bronze medals – one from Helsinki in 1952 and one from Melbourne in 1956.

 August Englas was born in Otepää, in the former Pühajärve Parish and he is the Greek-Roman wrestling world champion of 1953 and freestyle wrestling world champion of 1954.
 Pavel Loskutov is a light-athlete from Valga (precisely from the area of Valka) and he has participated Olympic Games for four times.
 His coach was Raimond Luts and his best result is a silver medal in men's marathon run from European Championships in 2002.

 There are three light-athletics records set in Valga.
 The best-known record is set in javelin throw by Andrus Värnik 87.83 in 19.08.2003.
 There are two top records marked in the Book of Records – Anu Teesaar's result in women's decathlon of 6,411 (5.09.2004) and Jekaterina Jutkina's result in 5 km racewalking of 24,7 (7.06.2003).
 Valga County has only one result to be shown in ballgames.
 It was in handball, won by the team of Valga Maret Sport in 1992.
 Currently Valga has a champions league team in basketball and in handball.

 Many well-known coaches are from Valga.
 Rein Ahun has been a coach to Märt Israel, a light-athlete, and to Margus Hunt who is currently playing in NFL.
 One of the best handballers in Estonia, Kaupo Palmar, started his trainings in Valga in 1985.
 He was chosen twice to be the best Estonian handballer.
 His coaches were Ebba Lõokene and Ülo Mere.

 Many Cross Country World Cup competitions have been organised in Otepää, the wintersports and skiing town of Valga County.
 The first competition took place in 1999.
-In 2003-2012 the Cross Country World Cup competitions were held in Otepää every year.
+In 2003–2012 the Cross Country World Cup competitions were held in Otepää every year.
 The next competition was planned to be held in 2015.
 Many well-known sport celebrities like road riders Rein Taaramäe, Tanel Kangert and Rene Mandri and cross-country skiers Aivar Rehemaa and Algo Kärp went to school in the Otepää Branch of Audentes Sports Gymnasium.

 Some of the best-known winter athletes from Valga County are skier Elmo Kassin (Valga), a threshold participant in the Olympics, a skier Kein Einaste (Sangaste), a biathlete Kalju Ojaste (Otepää) and a sledger Helen Novikov (Tõrva).
 Kaarel Zilmer, a well-known sports teacher and the leader of the Estonian Ski Team of two Olympic Games, comes from the former Kaagjärve Parish.

-Sports activities are co-ordinated by the Sports Association of Valga County, established on 30 November 1995.
-The Chairman of the Sports Association is Tiit Kattai.
+Sports activities are coordinated by the Sports Association of Valga County, established on 30 November 1995.